marieanimals/hello-world/README.md

 # hello-world

-I study animal behavior and learning about them helps me understand the world.
+I study animal behavior and learning about them helps me understand the wuuuurld